Friends of Kett's Heights

 Cub Scout Visit - June 2025

-Some photos from the recent visit of the Little and Great Plumstead cub scouts.
+Some photos from the visit of the Little and Great Plumstead cub scouts.
 Paddy conducted the tour and later they had fun doing a quiz.
 It was really lovely evening and the children were delightful.

 PLANT SALE - Saturday 31st May 2025